About Me

 Stephany N. Mejia

-Hi, I’m Stephany N. Mejia, MSW, LCSW (she/her/ella) — a first-generation, Latinx (Nicaraguan/Dominican), bilingual licensed clinical social worker and the owner of Healing Seeds Therapy PLLC.
+Hi, I’m Stephany N. Mejia, MSW, LCSW (she/her/ella) — is a first-generation Nicaraguan-Dominican bilingual therapist and the founder of Healing Seeds Therapy PLLC.
+She offers holistic, attachment-based, and liberation-focused therapy rooted in anti-oppressive values.

-I specialize in working with individuals navigating complex family dynamics, adult children of emotionally immature or narcissistic parents, pregnant people and parents (including those going through fertility treatments or choosing to be child-free), LGBTQ+ individuals, and those experiencing life transitions and stressors.
-Central themes in my work include identity exploration, racial trauma and stress, first-generation experiences, and reconnection to self.
+I specialize in supporting individuals navigating complex family dynamics, including adult children of emotionally immature or narcissistic parents and eldest daughters who have carried a deep sense of responsibility within their families.
+I work with pregnant people and parents—whether they are pursuing fertility treatment, embracing child-free living, or adjusting to new roles in parenthood—as well as LGBTQ+ individuals and those facing major life transitions or stressors.
+Central to my practice are themes of identity exploration, racial and relational trauma, first-generation experiences, and the lifelong process of reconnecting to one’s authentic self.

-I am trained through Postpartum Support International and have specialized training in maternal mental health, including the treatment of pregnant and postpartum individuals.
-Additionally, I have several years of experience focused on early childhood mental health and love supporting parents in nurturing strong, healthy relationships with their young children.
+I have specialized training in maternal mental health through Postpartum Support International, with a focus on the emotional well-being of pregnant and postpartum individuals.
+My background also includes several years of experience in early childhood mental health, and I am passionate about supporting parents in cultivating strong, nurturing, and developmentally supportive relationships with their young children.

-Beyond clinical work, I am a 200-hour trained yoga teacher, having studied social justice-oriented yoga with Michelle Cassandra Johnson through Skills in Action in Winston-Salem, NC.
+In addition to my clinical work, I am a 200-hour certified yoga teacher, having trained in a social justice-oriented approach to yoga with Michelle Cassandra Johnson through Skill in Action in Winston-Salem, NC.
+This practice informs my understanding of the mind-body connection and deepens my commitment to healing work that is grounded in equity, embodiment, and collective care.

-I earned a Bachelor's degree in Sociology with a minor in Nonprofit Studies from North Carolina State University, and later completed a Master’s in Clinical Social Work at the University of North Carolina at Chapel Hill.
-Originally from Washington Heights, New York City, I currently live in North Carolina.
-My background as a working-class individual raised by a single immigrant mother deeply informs the values and approach I bring to therapy.
+I hold a Bachelor’s degree in Sociology with a minor in Nonprofit Studies from North Carolina State University and earned my Master’s in Clinical Social Work from the University of North Carolina at Chapel Hill.
+Originally from Washington Heights, New York City, I now reside in North Carolina and am licensed to provide therapy in North Carolina, Virginia, and Florida.
+My upbringing as a working-class daughter of a single immigrant mother profoundly shapes the values I bring into the therapy space—centering resilience, cultural humility, and a deep commitment to healing within marginalized communities.

 In my spare time, I explore ancestral healing practices, tend to my many plants, DJ, and create playlists and booklists designed to support the healing journeys of those I serve.